mhdominguez/F-TGMM/README.md

 ### Instructions

-Save the most recent Linux `...build-with-libraries` archive in Releases on right, to `~/Downloads/F-TGMM.tar.gz`.
+Find the most recent Linux `...build-with-libraries-x86-64.tar.gz` archive in Releases on the right column of this page, and save the file to `~/Downloads/F-TGMM.tar.gz`.
 Note: in Linux, tilde `~` is an alias pointing to the user’s home directory (i.e., `/home/fred`, if username is ‘fred’).

 Install to /opt/tgmm using console Konsole/xtern/GNOME Terminal (i.e.Terminal):
 ```sh